Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Methodology

 However, the sub-pixel convolutions are known to produce checkerboard artifacts \citep{aitken2017checkerboardartifactfreesubpixel}, due to random weight initialization across sub-pixel groups.
 To mitigate this issue, the weights are initialized following the approach presented by \cite{aitken2017checkerboardartifactfreesubpixel}, where identical initialization is applied within each sub-pixel group to ensure smooth and artifact-free textures.
 A small amount of random noise is then added to break the symmetry and improve optimization dynamics.

-\textbf{Tree height regression.} The final tree-height predictions are produced by a Multi-Layer Perceptron (MLP) that takes super-resolved features as input and outputs a regression map of tree heights at the selected resolution.
+\textbf{Tree height regression and classification.} The final tree-height predictions and tree masks are generated by a Multi-Layer Perceptron (MLP) block (referred to as MLP regression).
+The MLP takes the super-resolved features as input and processes them through a set of shared layers.
+The final layer is task-specific, with two parallel heads.
+Each head performs a distinct task: the regression head predicts tree height, while the classification head outputs a tree/non-tree map at the chosen resolution.
+The classification head is optimized independently using detached features, preventing its gradients from affecting the shared representation.